res13/ch.bfh.bti7081.s2018.white/doc/diary.md

 * Decide main features

 ### Decisions
-* Prototypes:
-** Diary for the patient and doctors (readonly for the relatives if allowed) which includes medication and instructions for the patient
+* Prototype: Diary for the patient and doctors (readonly for the relatives if allowed) which includes medication and instructions for the patient
-** Diary for the relatives
+* Prototype: Diary for the relatives
-** Goal tracker usable by the doctor and the relatives
+* Prototype: Goal tracker usable by the doctor and the relatives

 ### ToDo
 * Andreas Erb, Janick Lüdi - Documentation storyboards & prototypes